spatie/flare-client-php/README.md

 ![Tests](https://github.com/spatie/flare-client-php/workflows/Run%20tests/badge.svg)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/flare-client-php.svg?style=flat-square)](https://packagist.org/packages/spatie/flare-client-php)

-This repository contains a PHP client to send PHP errors to [Flare](https://flareapp.io).
+This repository contains the PHP client to send errors and exceptions to [Flare](https://flareapp.io).
+The client can be installed using composer and works for PHP 8.0 and above.

+Using Laravel?
+You probably want to use [Ignition for Laravel](https://github.com/spatie/laravel-ignition).
+It comes with a beautiful error page and has the Flare client built in.

 ![Screenshot of error in Flare](https://facade.github.io/flare-client-php/screenshot.png)